jdluu/portfolio/README.md

 - Install Node and npm [here](https://nodejs.org/en/download/)

 ## Running
-1. Run the command `npm install` to install all dependencies
+1. Run the command `npm install` to install all dependencies.
 2. `cd` into `src` and run the command `npm start` to run the app locally.

+## Updating Github Pages
+1. Run the command `npm run deploy`.